Helpful information for patients waiting for clinical opinion, treatment or surgery

 Patients who have been referred to a hospital for any procedure will receive a letter from the National E-Referral System or from the hospital directly.
 If you have not received any correspondence within 4-6 weeks then you can contact your practice to check you have been referred, or check on the NHS app – this is free to download on any smartphone.

-Please be aware that the letter from the National E-Referral System may say you will hear from the hospital within 14 days, unfortunately due to the delays from COVID not all hospitals are able to respond within this time and therefore there may be some extended delays.
+Please be aware that the letter from the National E-Referral System may say you will hear from the hospital within 14 days, unfortunately due to unforeseen delays resulting from the Covid-19 pandemic not all hospitals are able to respond within this time and therefore there may be some extended delays.
 Referrals are reviewed by consultants within the hospital and patients are prioritised according to their clinical condition.

 • What if my condition deteriorates?